 Therefore, Stephanie proposed two things.

 - First, existing apps should break down big chores into smaller steps.
-This way “Cleaning Your Room,” becomes a series of dump everything off your bed, then make your bed, then pick up all your clothes, then put your clothes away, then pick up any dirty dishes, then sort your toys into big and small
+This way “Cleaning Your Room,” becomes a series of steps: dump everything off your bed, then make your bed, then pick up all your clothes, then put your clothes away, then pick up any dirty dishes, then sort your toys into big and small groups, etc.

 Step 2: Empathy Mapping